S T A T E O F N E W Y O R K

 S 67.00 DEFINITIONS.

-FROM AN ASSISTANCE DOG ORGANIZATION ACCREDITED BY ASSISTANCE DOG INTER-
+DOG ORGANIZATION ACCREDITED BY ASSISTANCE DOGS INTERNATIONAL.
+A FACILITY

-NATIONAL.
-A FACILITY DOG MUST BE PARTNERED WITH A WORKING PROFESSIONAL
+DOG MUST BE PARTNERED WITH A WORKING PROFESSIONAL FACILITATOR, BE

-BE ACCUSTOMED TO INTERACTING WITH INDIVIDUALS WITH PHYSICAL, EMOTIONAL
+INTERACTING WITH INDIVIDUALS WITH PHYSICAL, EMOTIONAL AND/OR DEVELOP-

 S 67.10 USE OF FACILITY DOGS; GENERAL RULE.